Volvo Penta

 Installed in:

-Frequent issues involve high exhaust gas temperature (EGT) during regeneration, DEF-related faults, and sensor failures in continuous-duty cycles.
+Common problems include high exhaust gas temperatures (EGT) during regeneration, DEF issues, and sensor failures related to continuous duty cycles.

 Industrial & Power Generation (TAD / D13 / D16)